top of page

 Client Showcase - Karen West

 1. Have you ever run a marathon before?
-Yes, I've run London Marathon 3 times previously.
+Yes, this will be my 5th London marathon

 2. What advice would you give to a beginner running a marathon?
 Do not try anything new on the day (shoes, kit, fuel etc) , refuel and hydrate regularly but most importantly try to relax and enjoy the experience!
 Also, It’s worth having your gait analysed at a running shop to check your trainers compliment your running style.
 It’s worthwhile treating yourself to a monthly sports massage to aid recovery, help prevent injury and to nip any niggles in the bud before they turn into proper injuries.
 Don't go out too fast at the the start of the marathon- you’re likely to pay for it later in the race.